 $5/vehicle/day from May 1- Oct.
 31

-An Oregon Sno-Park Permit is required during the Winter season starting Dec 15.
+A Washington Snow-Park Permit is required during the Winter season starting Dec 15.
 Parking at the Trail of Two Forests Sno-Park.
+Oregon Snow Park Permits are no longer accepted.

 To protect the cave enviroment please, NO Dogs, Pets, Food, Alcohol, Fireworks, Fires, Camping or Smoking are allowed in Ape Cave.
 Please be advised the inside of cars can get very hot during the summer months and is not a safe place for your pets.
 Please leave your pets safe at home.